 Future sales of a substantial number of the ADSs or ordinary shares, or the perception that such sales will occur, could cause a decline in the market price of the ADSs.
-ADSs sold in the offering may be resold in the public market immediately without restriction, unless purchased by our affiliates.
+ADSs sold in our U.S. initial public offering may be resold in the public market without restriction, unless purchased by our affiliates.
 If ADS holders sell substantial amounts of ADSs in the public market, or the market perceives that such sales may occur, the market price of the ADSs and our ability to raise capital through an issuance of equity securities in the future could be adversely affected.

-Approximately 5.4% of our ordinary shares outstanding after the offering will be subject to lock-up agreements described in the "Underwriting" section of this prospectus.
-If, after the expiration of such lock-up agreements, these shareholders sell substantial amounts of our ordinary shares in the public market, or the market perceives that such sales may occur, the market price of the ADSs could be adversely affected.
+Approximately 5.4% of our ordinary shares are currently subject to lock-up agreements entered into in connection with our U.S. initial public offering.
+If, after the expiration of such lock-up agreements, these shareholders sell substantial amounts of our ordinary shares in the public market, or the market perceives that such sales may occur, the market price of our securities could be adversely affected.